starkodder/frolunda-torg-quiz-bot/README.md

-The API enpoints that they used: https://pear-vast-fish.cyclic.app/highscore (contains the 10 highest scores of all time) https://pear-vast-fish.cyclic.app/weeklyhighscore (contains the 5 highest scores of the week or the scores of the previous week the last week) https://pear-vast-fish.cyclic.app/questions (gives 10 random questions from 1 of 19 questiongroups) https://pear-vast-fish.cyclic.app/validate (the endpoint used to participate in the competition) (the christmasrhyme bot which used the chatgpt API was also deployed on cyclic)
+The API enpoints that they used: https://pear-vast-fish.cyclic.app/highscore (contains the 10 highest scores of all time) https://pear-vast-fish.cyclic.app/weeklyhighscore (contains the 5 highest scores of the week or the scores of the previous week the last week) https://pear-vast-fish.cyclic.app/questions (gives 10 random questions from 1 of 19 questiongroups and one of five hard questions (stored in utslagning.json)) https://pear-vast-fish.cyclic.app/validate (the endpoint used to participate in the competition) (the christmasrhyme bot which used the chatgpt API was also deployed on cyclic)